otelo2/Obsidian-AI/README.md

 ## Plans for the future?
 Add more commands, improve the UI and UX because it sucks for now.

+## Privacy concerns
+You will be sending either the whole content of your current note or whatever you select to OpenAI chat API, be mindful of that

 ## What is implemented?
 What is missing?
 ### Implemented: